Painting: Bouguereau, Girl With A Pomegranate

 On solstice we see everyday miracles boldly.
 A wild poppy, a pebble in a stream, a sod clump, an infant's tear, rainbow oil on a sidewalk puddle: Govinda glances and blinks at us through the slightest thingness.
 Just for an instant, before we perceive the creature, we see God's un-created gaze.

-At the core of our soul is an inward eye that sees the face of divine Beauty shining through the ordinary.
+t the core of our soul is an inward eye that sees the face of divine Beauty shining through the ordinary.
 With this inward eye of the heart, we embrace suchness in the space of forgiveness, and only then does the world begin to change.

 For an instant, Krishna and Radha frolic in the meadow of our senses, playing hide and seek with us, just so that we may be stunned into silent wonder.
 Then God and Goddess hide their loveliness again within the shadow of this earth, yes, even its sorrow.

-One name of Krishna is Shyama Sundara, meaning "the boundless blue sky of transcendental beauty."
-The glory of the human mind is to be a still pelucid lens, to become transparency itself, silent and amazed, in order to witness the darshan of the supreme Lord through a particle of holy dust.
+"the boundless blue sky of transcendental beauty."
+The glory of the human mind is to be a still pelucid lens, to become transparency itself,

 Please, don't waste one breath of this precious bewilderment!
 Let the mind melt into the eye of the heart.